AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 On the other hand, on-premises email servers offer organizations:

-In short, cloud-based solutions have the advantage in accessibility and ease of scaling, but on-premises setups provide more control and customization.
+In short, cloud-based solutions offer advantages in accessibility and ease of scaling, while on-premises setups provide more control and customization options.

 Shared or dedicated email server?